 The National Assembly meets of plain right in two ordinary sittings per year.
-The first ordinary sitting is opened between fifteen March and fifteen April, [and] the second in the month of November.
+The first ordinary commences on March 1 and the second begins on October 1. • Length of legislative sessions The duration of each ordinary session is of four months.
+The Bureau of the National Assembly may however decide to prolong it by a period that shall not exceed fifteen days to permit the consideration of proposals of law of parliamentary origin which could not be taken up in the course of the Ordinary Session.
+The sittings of the National Assembly are public.
+Publication of deliberations The complete record of the debates in public sittings is published in the Journal Officiel.
+However, the National Assembly can meet in closed sittings according to the modalities provided for by the Internal Regulations. • Finance bills The Law of Finance of the year is considered in the course of the second ordinary Session, called the Budgetary Session.

-The duration of each ordinary session is of two months.
-The Bureau of the National Assembly may however decide to prolong it by a period that shall not exceed fifteen days to permit the consideration [examen] of proposals of law of parliamentary origin which could not be taken up in the course of the ordinary session.
+Extraordinary legislative sessions Length of legislative sessions

-The Law of Finance of the year is considered in the course of the second ordinary session[,] called the budgetary session.
+Leader of first chamber

-The National Assembly can be reunited in extraordinary session on a specific agenda at the demand of the President of the Republic, of the President of the National Assembly or at the demand of the absolute majority of the Deputies.
+Legislative committees Standing committees

 The duration of an extraordinary session may not exceed fifteen days.
-The National Assembly recesses [sépare] once the agenda is exhausted.
+The National Assembly recesses once the agenda is exhausted.